What is a car insurance deductible and how does it work?

 - Most comprehensive deductibles can be as low as $100 and as high as $1,000.

-- PIP coverage can be as low as $100 but as high as $2,500, based on the car insurance company and where the coverage is available.
+- PIP coverage can be as low as $100 but as high as $2,500 or higher in some states, based on the car insurance company and the state law.